unconv/puppeteer-gpt/README.md

 It is currently not very capable, but for simple tasks it works, especially when instructed properly.

+**NOTE: Browsing with GPT-4 can be quite expensive, since website source code has lots of tokens!**

 ## Installation

 The code requires `puppeteer`, `cheerio` and `readline` NPM packages.